Awpteamoose/dune-dream-ruleset/README.md

 * While not required to create conditions that will fulfill the TT answer, the TT victim is not allowed to make any action that would definitely prevent the answer from coming true.
 Example: Emperor asks BG "will you play a lasgun in Arrakeen this turn if I ship/move into Arrakeen" - they answer "yes", then the Emperor ships some troops to Arrakeen.
 Bg are **not allowed to** declare coexistance (aka flip) because that would prevent them from fulfilling their answer.
 * You can't play karama when someone's about to win the bid to take the card.
 You must be the winner of the bid to be eligible to play karama in that fashion.
 If it's your turn to bid you can, of course, play karama to get the card though as you're effectively bidding infinity.
 	* If BG bids infinity and plays wlc and someone else plays a karama to deny that - the BG are considered to have made an invalid bid and the bidding is restarted without them.
+* The Ghola card revivals can include at most 1 star token (fedaykin/sardaukar) regardless whether you already have or will revive a star this turn.

+# Completely new stuff:
+* If Harkonnen draws 2 or more traitors of their own, they may show their traitor hand and request a traitor redeal.

 # Time limits:
 * Hard 10 second time limit during bidding